daitangio/misterio/README.md

 See https://stackoverflow.com/a/52866439/75540 for more details

 # The Hype
-1. It is trivial to parallelize `misterio-ssh` or the replace `docker-compose` with K8s clusters (try and push me back).
+1. It is trivial to parallelize `misterio-ssh` or the replace `docker compose` with K8s clusters (try and push me back).
 2. You can add git submodules below `roles/` to link recipes (your personal "ansible galaxy" is docker hub!)
-3. No complex stuff to learn: it is DOCKER!
+3. No complex stuff to learn: it is just DOCKER!

+# Other alternative
+https://github.com/piku/piku is an heroku-like alternative, based on python and not requiring docker.